 Brief Information of NIGLAS

-2) The institute will be developed to be a world-wide center for limnological research and training with remarkable subject integrated superiority, outstanding regional feature, and knowledge inovation system, center for research on lake resource utilization and environmental engineering and technology, and center for policy consultation on sustainable development of developed cities.
+2) The institute is developed to be a worldwide center for limnological research and training with great subject-integrated superiority, outstanding regional features, and a knowledge innovation system, a center for research on lake resource utilization and environmental engineering and technology, and a center for policy consultation on sustainable development of cities.

-Research fields in NIGLAS include: lake environment protection and resources utilization, lake-basin system evolution and manipulation, and regional sustainable development with focus on lake sediment and environment evolution, lake hydrology and water resources, lake biology and ecology, lake environment and engineering, lake-basin process and manipulation, resources and environment of basin and regional development, as well as lake-basin monitoring and digital basin.
+Research fields in NIGLAS include lake environment protection and resources utilization, lake-basin system evolution and manipulation, and regional sustainable development with a focus on lake sediment and environment evolution, lake hydrology and water resources, lake biology and ecology, lake environment and engineering, lake-basin process and manipulation, resources and environment of basin and regional development, as well as lake-basin monitoring and digital basin.

 Currently, there are four research departments in NIGLAS: State Key Laboratory of Lake Science and Environment, Research Center of Lake Ecology and Environmental Engineering, Research Center of Regional Development and Planning, and Lake Field Observation and Data Center (including Taihu Lake Ecosystem Research Station, Poyang Lake Wetland Integrated Research Station, Fuxian Lake Plateau-Deep-Lake Research Station, and Lake-basin Data Integration and Simulation Center).